 Return to a full open world

 The decision to do away with the seamless open-world design of The Sims 3’s towns for the Sims 4 is one we’re still feeling a little sour about.
-Having to sit through a loading screen whenever you leave your lot is exhausting, so even though the neighborhoods boast more variety in terms of buildings and things to do, they also feel fragmented and false.
+Having to sit through a loading screen whenever you leave your lot is exhausting, so even though the neighbourhoods boast more variety in terms of buildings and things to do, they also feel fragmented and false.
 Let us pop over to our neighbours for some woohoo, take a stroll in the park, or head out for drinks all in one session, please.

 More relationship options